shpaw415/bunext/README.md

 - Fix missing global
 - file[] as prop in Server Action is supported
 - FormData as single prop in Server Action is supported

+## 0.7.10

+- Fix Database key with special char would break the types
+- node_modules files can be imported as link ts and tsx files is compiled to js files ( beta ) ( css works )
+- Fix import not working in Server Componants
+- Fix import problem in production mode ( bun changed something in the minifing feature that broke the build for some reason )